Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

 \subsubsection{Data and flux constraints}

 So far, the \df\ has escaped detection.
-Thanks to their larger volumes, currently active detectors\footnote{For limits from various detectors see \textcite{Malek:2002ns,Eguchi:2003gg,Aharmim:2004uf,Aharmim:2006wq}.} have improved dramatically on the bounds set by the previous generation of experiments \cite{Zhang:1988tv,Aglietta:1992yk}.
+Thanks to their larger volumes, currently active detectors \cite{Malek:2002ns,Eguchi:2003gg,Aharmim:2004uf,Aharmim:2006wq,Collaboration:2011jza,Bays:2011si,Zhang:2013tua} have improved dramatically on the bounds set by the previous generation of experiments \cite{Zhang:1988tv,Aglietta:1992yk}.
 Table \ref{ex} summarizes the most stringent upper limits (see also fig. \ref{limitssummary} for a graphical representation).